deflatcoin/api/README.md

 # AGAINST Project

-the AGAINST Project aims to develop a fully decentralized ecosystem for crypto assets, including currency, exchange and site.
+The AGAINST Project aims to develop a fully decentralized ecosystem for crypto assets, including currency, exchange and site.

 # New DEX Frontend
 The frontend is new decentralized Ethereum Token Exchange, with changes that differentiate the need of a central host and / or domain, being able to IPFS or localhost implementation.
 This does not prevent anyone from making the gateway available in a domain if they wish.
 The important thing is the freedom to choose the implementation you find most appropriate.

-# DECENTRALIZED API, TOOLS & DATABASE

-Decentralized exchange API

-Proprietary clusters **

-High response speed and high availability ***

-** proprietary structures are not resistant to censorship.

-*** is limited to the number of clusters and parallel networks that the company can maintain.

-Volunteer clusters & networks (last stage)

-Censorship-resistant and very high availability ecosystem.

 # Under development